conduitio-labs/conduit-connector-google-cloudstorage/README.md

 | `bucket`          | the GCS bucket name                                                                 | yes       | "bucket_name"       |
 | `pollingPeriod`       | polling period for the CDC mode, formatted as a time.Duration string. default is "1s"  | no        | "2s", "500ms"       |

-When testing from the swagger or any rest client provide the stringified value in `serviceAccountKey`
+When testing using swagger or any rest client, provide the JSON stringified value in `serviceAccountKey`
-Example: console.log(JSON.stringify(JSON.stringify(key file content))) run in the JavaScript to get the preferred stringified value because wrapping JSON around the single quotes is not accepted in swagger OR
+Example: `console.log(JSON.stringify(JSON.stringify(key file content)))` run this JavaScript command to get the preferred stringified value. because wrapping JSON with single quotes is not accepted in swagger OR
 Refer to the above example provided in the table.

 ### Known Limitations